For new entrepreneurs thinking about starting a business, the first thing that comes to mind is a business plan.

 Why Is A Business Plan Important?

 Why is a business plan important, you ask?
-Think of a business plan like a blueprint to use when building a house; without that plan, you may end up building the house the wrong way or, even worse, end up spending lots of time and resource building a house that is never finished.
-In a similar way, a business plan helps you avoid spending resource (money) on building something that will never be finished/completed.
+Think of a business plan as a blueprint for building a house; without that plan, you may end up building the house the wrong way or, even worse, end up spending lots of time and money building a house that is never finished.

-On a more motivational note, even though you may be working on opening a small business somewhere in town, a business plan is going to motivate you and give you boost to keep on going when you may be tempted to quit as it will improve the chances of being successful.
+On a more motivational note, even though you may be working on opening a small business, a business plan is going to help motivate you and give you a boost to keep on going when you may be tempted to quit (as it will improve the chances of being successful).

-There are lots of things a business plan can do for you.
-Here are a few of those things:
+There are lots of things a business plan can do for you:

-- Helping to assist and track the performance and growth of your business
+- Help to assist and track the performance and growth of your business

-- Helping you to identify the audience that will be using your business
+- Help you to identify the audience that will be using your business

-- Providing you with a better understanding of your business idea
+- Provide you with a better understanding of your business idea

 Who Needs A Business Plan?

 Who do you think needs a business plan?
-You may think a business plan is only for a startup business, if that is the case, think again, as a business plan can be useful for:
+You may think a business plan is only for startups.
+Think again: a business plan can be useful for:

 - New startups